 Kavanagh Increase the Penalties for Extreme Animal Cruelty.
 He was Twice named "Legislator of the Year" by the Humane

 Society of the U.S.

 Kavanagh for State Representative

 Fountain Hills, AZ 85268

-John Kavanagh is a twenty-six year resident of District 23.
+John Kavanagh is a twenty-seven year resident of District 23.
 John and his wife, former Fountain Hills Mayor Linda Kavanagh, have been married for 44 years and have two sons, Jonathan and Nicholas.

 Kavanagh is a professor of criminal justice at Scottsdale Community College and recently retired as director of the college’s Administration of Justice Studies and Forensic Science Program.
 Prior to teaching at Scottsdale Community College, John taught at Arizona State University and served 20 years as a police officer with the Port Authority of New York and New Jersey Police Department, retiring as a detective sergeant.
 He is also a military veteran.

 Kavanagh also served ten years in the Arizona House of Representatives, four years in the Arizona Senate, six years as a town councilman in Fountain Hills and three years on the Lafayette, New Jersey Town Council.
 John is a citizen-legislator and not a career politician.
 Except for the two years since his retirement, John has always worked full-time as either a police officer or professor, while serving on town councils and in the legislature.